autoloadnextpost/alnp-facebook-pixel-tracking/readme.txt

 == Frequently Asked Questions ==

+= Where can I find more information on Facebook Pixel? =

+You can find more information on the [Facebook Pixel](https://www.facebook.com/business/learn/facebook-ads-pixel).

 = How do I enable the tracking once installed? =

-Once the plugin is activated there is no need to do anything.
+Once this plugin is activated, that's it.
 Facebook Pixel will now track each pageview.

 == Changelog ==
-= 1.0.1 : 26th April 2018 =
+= 2.0.0 : 5th March 2019 =
+* Compatible: WordPress 5.1
-* Minor code base corrections and improvements to be fully compatible with Auto Load Next Post v1.4.10 and up.
+* Compatible: Auto Load Next Post 1.5.6

 = 1.0.0 : 4th February 2018 =
 * Initial Version

-== Upgrade Notice ==
-= 1.0.1 : 26th April 2018 =
-* Minor code base corrections and improvements to be fully compatible with Auto Load Next Post v1.4.10 and up.